Getting Started with Angular 2 End To End Testing

 Conclusion

 We did introduce other additional methods to the ones we talked about in the concepts section.
-You can explore them at the Protractor API’s website located here.
 You can find the completed and tested version of this application at this github repository.

 I hope this was an encouraging introduction to start testing your front-end applications even before you change a single line of the project’s code.